arcum42/microvmac/README.md

 Feel free to open an issue if it is, but this is very early, and µvMac didn't even have all of vMac's functionality yet.
 Mostly a personal project at the moment, though that could change.
 (And I'm open to merging this all back with µvMac, too...)

+A lot of what I'm doing is cleanups, moving to full C++, modernizing code, rewriting ui, etc. I'm planning to use imgui, and make the screen be a subwindow at some point, and after SDL 3 comes out, I'll work on porting it.
+(Or possibly before.)

+It'd obviously be nice to get this to the point where it works for more than just a Mac +, and I'd like to unhardcode a lot of things.

 # µvMac 0.37.0